fbpx

 Do not listen to this guy:

-The red and green rectangles you see stretching across the screen are called “candles” and represent price movement within a specified time period.
+The red and green rectangles you see stretching across the screen are called “candles” and represent price movement within a specified time interval.

-The green candles tell us that the price increased within the time period, the red ones tell us the opposite – that it decreased.
+The green candles tell us that the price increased within the interval, and the red ones tell us the opposite – that it decreased.

-In this chart the time period is set to one month (1M).
-You can see that by checking the top left corner (I have put in a blue ring to highlight it)
+Below, the time interval is set to one month (1M).
+You can see that by checking the top left corner (I have put in a blue ring to highlight it):

 To recap what you’ve learned from this image:

-• The rectangles you see represent the price action within a given time period.
+• The rectangles you see represent the price action within a given time interval.

-• You can check the time period in the top left corner.
+• You can check the time interval in the top left corner.

 PS: